Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-33.5-metadyskolia.md

 "I haven’t had the pleasure of speaking to Mother Yanna before," he said innocently.
 "What’s she like?"

 Myun was reliably both guileless and perceptive.
 She growled under her breath.
 "She’s one of Mother Suri‘s allies," she grumbled.
 "Mama Yulna probably sent her here to smooth their fur and get her out of the way.
-She’s… *wary* of humans."
+She’s... *wary* of humans."

 That matched perfectly with the intelligence report on their new senior Mother.
 In DEEP RELIC terms she was a bright, solid red - every one of Gabe’s intelligence advisors agreed that Yanna was almost certainly a Hierarchy agent, but they didn’t actually have definitive proof.
 The same was true of Suri, the defeated contender to the rank of Mother-Supreme that was now held by Yulna.